wajiho/wajiho.github.io/README.md

 ## Welcome to My GitHub Page !

-This is my page on GitHub you can see my resume and background and ping me if you want
+This is my WEB page on GitHub you can see my resume and background and ping me if you want